exis-io/Exis/swift/README.md

-# swiftRiffle (Ubuntu, swift 2.2)
+# swiftRiffle (swift 2.2 Open Source)

-This section is a work in progress and may be subject to change.
-It describes building swiftRiffle with Swift 2.2.
+This is for the open source version of swift.
+This directory is exploratory and subject to change.

 **1**.
 Install [Go][https://golang.org/dl/].